G-Sync vs FreeSync: Which One Makes Sense for You?

 What Is G-Sync?

 G-Sync is NVIDIA’s proprietary adaptive sync technology, introduced in 2013.
-It uses a special hardware module inside the monitor to control and synchronize refresh rates with the GPU.
+It uses a dedicated hardware module inside the monitor to control and synchronize refresh rates with the GPU.

 What Is G-Sync?